EPC-MSU/XILab/README.md

     ```batch
     :: Cloning XILab-dependencies
-    cd C:\
+    cd C:\projects\
     git clone https://github.com/EPC-MSU/XILab-dependencies
     ```

   - Move **Qwt** folder from the repository  on the `C:\` drive.

     ```batch
-    move C:\XILab-dependencies\Qwt C:\
+    move C:\projects\XILab-dependencies\Qwt C:\
     ```

   - Unpack `C:\Qwt\msvc2013.7z` to `C:\Qwt\`.

   - To run XiLab, you also need some system libraries.
-For this purpose, you can install **vcredist_xXX_2013.exe**  version 12.0.30501, which can be found in `C:\XILab-dependencies\` or downloaded from [the link](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
+For this purpose, you can install **vcredist_xXX_2013.exe**  version 12.0.30501, which can be found in `C:\projects\XILab-dependencies\` or downloaded from [the link](https://www.microsoft.com/en-us/download/details.aspx?id=40784).

-     :bookmark_tabs: If you don't want to install the entire package, you can copy the necessary files from the `C:\XILab-dependencies\WinXX` folders to the assembly directory.
+     :bookmark_tabs: If you don't want to install the entire package, you can copy the necessary files from the `C:\projects\XILab-dependencies\WinXX` folders to the assembly directory.
 Files `msvcm90.dll`, `msvcp90.dll`, `msvcr90.dll` have a product version 9.00.30729.6161.
 Files `msvcp120.dll`, `msvcr120.dll` have a product version 12.00.21005.1.

   - Download the Qt 4.8.6.
 Qt no longer supports version 4.8.6, but a saved copy can be downloaded from our [server](https://files.xisupport.com/XiLab_dependencies/Qt/msvc2013.7z) as an archive.